voilajohn/Mtracker-18-badcomma/README.md

 Droid and iOS compatible.

 /**************** vs 1.27  || 6-6-17 **************/
-~ Further refinement for the Separate login - issues with IPad and slower connections should be fixed.
+~ Further refinement for the Separate login - issues with iPad and slower connections should be fixed.
+~ Address's an issue with the orders area related to the new changes

 /**************** vs 1.26  || 6-5-17 **************/
 ~ Separate group login - clear old product data from separate groups logging in.